 Tabassum Sultana (Fall 2021 - Winter 2022)

 Tabassum Sultana provides data analysis and coding support for the Local News Data Hub.
-She is currently completing her master’s degree in computer science at X (also known as Ryerson) University and a thesis that focuses on domain natural language processing.
+She is currently completing her master’s degree in computer science at Toronto Metropolitan University (formerly Ryerson University) and a thesis that focuses on domain natural language processing.
 Tabassum previously obtained a master’s degree in computer applications and a bachelor of science degree majoring in computer science, mathematics and statistics from Osmania University in Hyderabad, India.
 Before coming to Canada she was a lecturer for more than a decade in the department of computer science and engineering at Jubail University College in Saudi Arabia.

 Kayla Zhu (Fall 2021 - Winter 2022)